 Well, he sounds a bit gaga, but isn’t he right?
 We love being connected.
-That’s why building communities in social media seems like a foremost way to help your business grow.
+That’s why building social media communities seems the foremost way to help your business grow.

-Customers send us the inbound requests all the time.
+Customers send us inbound requests all the time.
 By answering them we increase customer loyalty.

 Another great thing about the Facebook group is that it provides us with analytics for adjusting marketing efforts.
 We learn about the most popular topics and posts, the gender distribution of community members, etc.

-It feels like opportunities social media groups provide are endless, and it’s not all about Facebook.
+It feels like endless opportunities social media groups provide, and it’s not all about Facebook.
 Since fall 2018, member engagement in LinkedIn communities more than doubled.
 This social media platform deserves to be mentioned as a separate tool for growing your business.

 Go ‘all in’ on LinkedIn

 If you are an old-timer like me, you might remember the early days of LinkedIn.
 How dowdy and peculiar its interface was back in the 2000s.